layer5io/layer5/collections/_blogs/2020-05-27-announcing-meshery-v0.4.md

 #### Meshery UI

-- ES-Lint has been added to the client side to ensure the quality of code and reduce maintainence support costs.
+- ES-Lint has been added to the client side to ensure the quality of code and increase maintainaiblity of code.
 - Cypress has been set-up to enable e2e and integration tests for meshery-ui.

 #### Other notable changes